kolkhis/lab-utils/pve/tf-deployment/README.md

 # Proxmox Terraform Config

-These are basic templates for using Terraform with Proxmox VE.
+These are basic Terraform configuration templates for using Terraform with Proxmox VE, and a helper script for creating Cloud-Init templates.

+The `./create-template` script creates a Proxmox template using the `qm` command-line tool, geared towards creating a Proxmox template from a Cloud-Init image (typically `.qcow2` format).

 The `./basic-clone` directory contains a Terraform configuration for cloning a regular Proxmox VM or template.
 It it not meant to be used with Cloud-Init, and